 The success of our license and service offerings will depend on the uninterrupted operation of various systems, secure data centers and other computer and communication networks that we establish.
-To the extent the number of users of networks utilizing our future products suddenly increases, the technology platform and hosting services which will be required to accommodate a higher volume of traffic may result in slower response times, service interruptions or delays or system failures.
+To the extent that the number of users of networks utilizing our future products suddenly increases, the technology platform and hosting services which will be required to accommodate a higher volume of traffic may result in slower response times, service interruptions or delays or system failures.
 Our systems and operations will also be vulnerable to damage or interruption from:

-- · power loss, transmission cable cuts and other telecommunications failures; - · damage or interruption caused by fire, earthquake, and other natural disasters - · computer viruses or software defects; and - · physical or electronic break-ins, sabotage, intentional acts of vandalism, terrorist attacks and other events beyond our control
+- power loss, transmission cable cuts and other telecommunications failures; - damage or interruption caused by fire, earthquake, and other natural disasters - · computer viruses or software defects; and - physical or electronic break-ins, sabotage, intentional acts of vandalism, terrorist attacks and other events beyond our control

 System interruptions or failures and increases or delays in response time could result in a loss of potential or existing users and, if sustained or repeated, could reduce the appeal of the networks to users.
-These types of occurrences could cause users to perceive that our solution does not function properly and could therefore adversely affect our ability to attract and retain licensees, strategic partners and customers.
+These types of occurrences could cause users to perceive that our solution does not function properly or is incapable of adapting to system interruptions, which could adversely affect our ability to attract and retain licensees, strategic partners and customers.

 Any significant problem with our systems or operations could result in lost revenue, customer dissatisfaction or lawsuits against us.
 A failure in the operation of our secure domain name registration system could result in the inability of one or more registrars to register and maintain secure domain names for a period of time.
 A failure in the operation or update of the master directory that we plan to maintain could result in deletion or discontinuation of assigned secure domain names for a period of time.
-The inability of the registrar systems we establish, including our back office billing and collections infrastructure, and telecommunications systems to meet the demands of an increasing number of secure domain name requests could result in substantial degradation in our customer support service and our ability to process registration requests in a timely manner.
+The inability of the registrar systems we establish, including our back office billing and collections infrastructure and telecommunications system, to meet the demands of an increasing number of secure domain name requests, could result in the breakdown of our customer support service to and inhibit our ability to process registration requests in a timely manner.